Discarded File Cabinets, an Old Copier, and Discounted Prices

 Chairs Make a Difference

-During the summer of 2018, Thomasboro Academy, the only Title 1 school in CMS where 100% of the students live below the poverty level, heard about available leather chairs through a social media referral.
-After scheduling a pickup date with our team, a volunteer came to the Restore Global warehouse with a pickup truck and picked up 8 black leather chairs.
+During the summer of 2018, Thomasboro Academy, the only Title 1 school in CMS where 100% of the students live below the poverty level, heard about available leather chairs through a social media referral about Access to Excess.
+A volunteer came to the Restore Global warehouse with a pickup truck to pick up several black leather chairs.
 A couple days later, the volunteer called and asked if there were any more available.
-This time the volunteer came with the Vice Principal and some students who were excited to see their school receiving nice furniture.
+The volunteer returned with the Vice Principal and some students who were excited to see their school receiving nice furniture.

-The volunteer was excited about the Restore Global programs and wanted to learn more about the benefits of partnership.
-After setting up a meeting, our team went to Thomasboro Academy to share our programs.
-We were immediately bombarded with staff and faculty articulating their gratitude for the black leather chairs.
+The volunteer was excited about the Restore Global programs and wanted to learn more about the benefits of partnership, so we went to Thomasboro Academy to share our programs.
+We were immediately bombarded with staff and faculty articulating their gratitude for the chairs.

 Not only did these black leather chairs have a great impact on a 100% under poverty level school, but they created a path for our network to grow and impact the community.